mimikaan/pandas/doc/source/user_guide/duplicates.rst

 or column labels.
 This may be a bit confusing at first.
 If you're familiar with SQL, you know that row labels are similar to a primary key on a table, and you would never want duplicates in a SQL table.
-But one of pandas' roles is to clean mess, real-world data before it goes to some downstream system.
+But one of pandas' roles is to clean messy, real-world data before it goes to some downstream system.
 And real-world data has duplicates, even in fields that are supposed to be unique.

 This section describes how duplicate labels change the behavior of certain